spe-uob/2020-HealthcareLake/README.md

 # HealthcareLake
-This project is designed to explore the benefits of cloud technologies to produce a prototype secure, scalable health data storage platform that can underpin local healthcare analytics.
+HealthcareLake is an open-source Terraform project that makes it easy to deploy a clinical research environment in minutes.
+We do this by deploying a serverless data lake, FHIR API and OMOP ETL job.

-The repo contains a Terraform module for deploying an AWS data lake (`./infra/`).
-This imports two other modules:
+This repo contains a Terraform module for deploying the solution on AWS (`./infra`).
+We import two other modules:

 - [HealthcareLakeAPI](https://github.com/spe-uob/HealthcareLakeAPI): API to receive data (FHIR)
 - [HealthcareLakeETL](https://github.com/spe-uob/HealthcareLakeETL): Spark ETL job (FHIR→OMOP)